Benefits of Taking Prenatal Vitamins Before You’re Pregnant

 While you’re getting ready to conceive, remember these 7 benefits of taking prenatal vitamins when you’re not pregnant:

-1. Fertility Support
+1. Fertility health support

 Conception and becoming pregnant place large energy and nutrient demands on your body.
-To support fertility and healthy pregnancy, it is critical that you get enough nutrients.
+To support fertility health and healthy pregnancy, it is critical that you get enough nutrients.

 Nutrient deficiencies may impact your chances of becoming pregnant.
 Research shows that deficiencies in vitamins A, B6, D, E, and B12, iron, and folate may make it difficult to become pregnant.
 (3)